Guitar - Bass Guitar - Keyboard - Piano

 Perception

-Why does the dyslexic student see the shimmer (present in text when he reads) as being similar to the pulsation in the optical illusions?
+Why does the student with learning disabilities see the shimmer (present in text when he reads) as being similar to the pulsation in the optical illusion?
 My theory is that it is because disorientation and optical illusions are both perception issues.
 Any mind will seek out shapes and patterns; the visually oriented mind even more so.
 Dennis Coon defines perception as, "... the process of assembling sensations ('data' from the senses) into usable mental representations of the world...
 Perceptual organization may be thought of as a hypothesis held until evidence contradicts it.
 Perceptual organization shifts for ambiguous stimuli.
 Impossible figures resist stable organization altogether" (p.
 129).
 The pattern recognition abilities of the picture thinker can make him prone to make errors in perception, i.e. disorientation, but can also allow him to see subtle patterns in data, in his surroundings, or in art (whether visual or aural) that an auditory-sequential thinker might miss.

 Harry Turner, an artist who creates optical illusions, has this to say on the subject of perception, "We are not always aware of the extent to which lines in two dimensions deceive the eye (and mind).
 Think how you grasp a whole comic situation from the simple lines of a cartoon.
 The image that falls on the retina of the eye resembles a cartoon from which we try to interpret outside reality.
 Not surprisingly, we make mistakes.
 Richard Gregory [author of Eye and Brain: The Psychology of Seeing] has described perception as continuous problem solving, because there is never enough information from the eye alone to specify external objects - the brain has to call on memorized sensory data to read a host of non-optical qualities into the images that are triggered by light falling on the retina.
 Our perception is so dominated by visual stereotypes that, for much of the time, we tend to see what we expect to see.
 All these optical illusions exploit this capacity to complete images in the mind's eye on the basis of past experience, by stimulating the imagination to override the simple logic of two-dimensional graphics" (p.
 7).